TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Introduction

-In the experiments, we evaluate the effectiveness of our methods on two typical rearrangement tasks: \textit{Ball Rearrangement} and \textit{Room Rearrangement}.
-First, we introduce three metrics to analyse the quality of the terminal state and the control process.
-In \textit{Ball Rearrangement}, we demonstrate that both of our control methods can efficiently reach a target distribution with high diversity and realism.
-We also observe that our methods can find a path with fewer collisions and fewer steps to converge compared with learning-based baselines~\cite{SQIL2019, RCE} and planning-based baselines~\cite{ORCA}.
-In \textit{Room Rearrangement}, we further evaluate the feasibility of our methods in complex scenes where there are multiple heterogeneous objects.
+In experiments, we evaluate the effectiveness of our methods on two typical rearrangement tasks: \textit{Ball Rearrangement} and \textit{Room Rearrangement}.
+First, we introduce three metrics to analyse the quality of the terminal state and the efficiency of the control process.
+In \textit{Ball Rearrangement}, we demonstrate that our control methods can efficiently reach a high-quality and diverse terminal configuration.
+We also observe that our methods can find a path with fewer collisions and shorter lengths to converge compared with learning-based baselines~\cite{SQIL2019, RCE} and planning-based baselines~\cite{ORCA}.
+In \textit{Room Rearrangement}, we further evaluate our methods' feasibility in complex scenes with multiple heterogeneous objects.

-Our contributions are summarised as follows: \begin{itemize} \item We introduce a score-based method to learn a \textit{target gradient field (TarGF)} by perturbing the state of well-arranged target examples. \item We point out two usages of the target gradient field in object rearrangement: 1) providing guidance in moving direction; 2) deriving a reward for learning. \item We conduct experiments to demonstrate that both traditional planning and RL methods can benefit from the target gradient field and significantly outperform the state-of-the-art methods in sample diversity, realism and safety. \end{itemize}
+Our contributions are summarised as follows: \begin{itemize} \item We introduce a novel score-based framework that estimates a \textit{target gradient field (TarGF)} via denoising score matching for object rearrangement. \item We point out two usages of the target gradient field in object rearrangement: 1) providing guidance in moving direction; 2) deriving a reward for learning. \item We conduct experiments to demonstrate that both traditional planning and RL methods can benefit from the target gradient field and significantly outperform the state-of-the-art methods in sample diversity, realism and safety. \end{itemize}